DLeenheer/DLeenheer.github.io/Week9fall.md

 - None currently

 ## Reflection on the process you used last week, how can you make the process work better?
 - I have been fighting some sort kind of bug and have had a pretty decent cold since last weekend.
-This made completing things this week significantly more difficult but I was still able to get a lot accompished.
+This made completing things this week significantly more difficult but I was still able to get a lot accomplished.
 Next week should be much smoother.